Civil Engineering BEng (Hons)

 It can be tough finding the time to study on an apprenticeship, as well as work, but doing the theory and experience together will enable me to take half the time to gain my degree.

-Bethany Welsh, BSc (Hons) Civil Engineering student, studied by block-release through the Graduate Apprenticeship scheme, Inverness College UHI campus.
+Bethany Welsh, BSc (Hons) Civil Engineering student, studied by block-release through the Graduate Apprenticeship scheme, UHI Inverness campus.

 Apply for Civil Engineering BEng (Hons)